Best Cinematographers List

 The Bad and the Beautiful, Raintree County, Ben-Hur, the 1962 version of

-Mutiny on the Bounty, and The Last Picture Show.
+Mutiny on the Bounty, The Last Picture Show, and The Great Waldo Pepper.

 A two-time Oscar winner whose work spanned four decades, Geoffrey Unsworth excelled the most in creating